COVID-19 Vaccination Information: Information and guidance for the COVID-19 vaccination requirements are as follows:

 Testing Guidance based on Vaccination Status:

-- Students that have received the COVID-19 booster shot and those students who have received the COVID-19 vaccine and are not yet eligible for the booster based on the date of their second shot, are exempt from weekly testing.
+- Students that have received the COVID-19 vaccine are exempt from weekly testing.

-- Students who have a campus presence, that have are on an approved exemption from the vaccination and have not received the booster but are eligible for it, will be required to test weekly.
+- Students who have a campus presence, and are on an approved medical or religious exemption from the COVID-19 vaccine will be required to test weekly.

 - Alfred State will use a combination of antigen (rapid) and PCR testing for our students.

-- Students may be exempt from the vaccination requirement if a licensed healthcare provider certifies in writing that the student has a medical contradiction to the COVID-19 Vaccine or COVID-19 Vaccine Booster.
-Students requesting considerations for a medical exemption form (pdf) the vaccination requirements must submit a completed medical exemption form, including the above-mentioned certification to email@example.com.
+- Students may be exempt from the vaccination requirement if a licensed healthcare provider certifies in writing that the student has a medical contradiction to the COVID-19 Vaccine.
+Students requesting considerations for a medical exemption form (pdf) from the vaccination requirements must submit a completed medical exemption form, including the above-mentioned certification to firstname.lastname@example.org.

 - Requests for medical exemptions must contain the certification of a licensed healthcare provider, sufficient information for Alfred State Health and Wellness Service's staff to understand the medical basis for the exemption, and contact information for the healthcare provider.
 Alfred State Health and Wellness Service's staff will review exemption requests in the same manner as it considers requests for medical exemptions from previous MMR immunization requirements.